Call us 0333 370 4333

 Share

-We continue our series of articles on the Kittel Principle having recently published the following articles:
+We continue our series of articles on the Kittel Principle having previously published the following articles:

-In this article Hamraj Kang of Kangs Solicitors discusses and highlights some of the recent issues that have arisen in the Kittel appeals conducted by Kangs Solicitors.
+In this article Hamraj Kang discusses and highlights some of the recent issues that have arisen in the Kittel assessments and appeals conducted by KANGS Solicitors.

-Our experience, gained from involvement in numerous Kittel Principle Appeals, reveals numerous factors upon which HMRC may rely when exercising the Kittel Principle against a company.
+Our extensive involvement in Kittel Principle Appeals has highlighted several factors that HMRC may use when exercising the Kittel Principle against a company.

-From the many cases conducted by Kangs Solicitors, we can identify some of the potentially suspicious activity or circumstances deemed worthy of investigation by HMRC:
+From the many cases conducted by KANGS, we can identify some of the potentially suspicious activity or circumstances deemed worthy of investigation by HMRC:

-• The situation where a company has a history of involvement in trading chains which has led to VAT loss, not by the company itself failing to account for its own VAT liability, but due to another trader in the chain failing to account for their VAT liability.
-In some instances, before the Tax Tribunal, HMRC has sought to rely on a company’s ‘previous bad character/poor conduct’ even though the issue in question before the Tax Tribunal does not relate to the earlier trading covered by the ‘poor conduct’.
+• The situation where a company historically engaged in trading chains that resulted in VAT losses, not because it neglected its own VAT obligations, but due to another trader in the chain failing to meet theirs.
+In certain cases before the Tax Tribunal, HMRC has attempted to use the company’s ‘previous bad character/poor conduct’ as a basis for judgment, even though the issue in question before the Tax Tribunal, does not relate to the earlier trading covered by the ‘poor conduct’.

 • Where HMRC is able to demonstrate the artificiality of the transactions relying on, for example, the unorthodox or unrealistic methods by which the company and its trading chain partners make contact.